 Order no. 1157 of 1 October 2013 (order on the Danish International Register of Shipping)

-Order no. 1132 of 25 September 2013 (order on the registration of ships that are not considered to have a Danish owner)
+Order no. 1654 of 20 December 2017 (order on the registration of ships whose owner is not considered to be Danish)

 Consolidated act no. 462 of 14 May 2007 (act on registration fees) (only available in Danish)